pierrenoel/Laravel-Briefing/03.Exercice/a.step1.md

 # Exercice learningLaravel

 **STOP: Before reading this section, you need to read the second section which is "step by step".
-If it is the case, welcome onboard!**
+If it is the case, welcome aboard!**

 Before we continue on this pratice, we have learned three Artisan commands:
 - `php artisan make:controller ArticleController --resource`